What’s on in Malaga in October

 The latest in our monthly series of Malaga events looks at what’s on in Malaga in October, a special month for the city because it’s Picasso’s birthday month.
 This year also celebrates the 15th anniversary of the Picasso Museum.

 For more information on what’s on in Malaga throughout the year, why not subscribe to our free fortnightly newsletter?
-Join lots of other Malaga fans in being the first to know about the latest events in Malaga.
+Join other Malaga fans in being the first to know about the latest events in Malaga.

 Public holiday in Malaga